ikergarcia1996/Easy-Translate/README.md

 - BF16 / FP16 / FP32 / 8 Bits / 4 Bits precision.
 - Automatic batch size finder: Forget CUDA OOM errors.
 Set an initial batch size, if it doesn't fit, we will automatically adjust it.
 - Multiple decoding strategies: Greedy Search, Beam Search, Top-K Sampling, Top-p (nucleus) sampling, etc. See [Decoding Strategies](#decodingsampling-strategies) for more information.
-- :new: Load huge models in a single GPU with 8-bits / 4-bits quantization and support for splitting the model between GPU and CPU.
+- Load huge models in a single GPU with 8-bits / 4-bits quantization and support for splitting the model between GPU and CPU.
 See [Loading Huge Models](#loading-huge-models) for more information.
-- :new: LoRA models support
+- LoRA models support
-- :new: Support for any Seq2SeqLM or CausalLM model from HuggingFace's Hub.
+- Support for any Seq2SeqLM or CausalLM model from HuggingFace's Hub.
-- :new: Prompt support!
+- Prompt support!
 See [Prompting](#prompting) for more information.
+- :new: Add support for [SeamlessM4T](https://huggingface.co/docs/transformers/main/en/model_doc/seamless_m4t)!

 >Test the 🔌 Online Demo here: <https://huggingface.co/spaces/Iker/Translate-100-languages>

-## Supported languages

-See the [Supported languages table](supported_languages.md) for a table of the supported languages and their ids.

 ## Supported Models

 💥 EasyTranslate now supports any Seq2SeqLM (m2m100, nllb200, small100, mbart, MarianMT, T5, FlanT5, etc.) and any CausalLM (GPT2, LLaMA, Vicuna, Falcon) model from  🤗 Hugging Face's Hub!!
-We still recommend you to use M2M100 or NLLB200 for the best results, but you can experiment with any other MT model, as well as prompting LLMs to generate translations (See [Prompting Section](#prompting) for more details).
+We still recommend you to use M2M100, NLLB200 or SeamlessM4T for the best results, but you can experiment with any other MT model, as well as prompting LLMs to generate translations (See [Prompting Section](#prompting) for more details).
 You can also see [the examples folder](examples) for examples of how to use EasyTranslate with different models.

 ### M2M100